+On May 3, 2019, the Company entered into an agreement with WFC Fund LLC ("WFC") for a revolving loan of up to \$2,000,000.
+The revolving loan bore interest equal to the prime rate plus 4.25% per annum on the outstanding amount.
+On May 26, 2020, the Loan and Security Agreement was amended and restated as a Receivable Purchase Agreement (the "Original RPA").
 On November 16, 2020, the Original RPA was further amended and restated (the "Restated RPA") to increase the credit limit of the revolving credit facility from \$2,000,000 to \$3,000,000.
-The Restated RPA bears a discount rate of 3.055555%, subject to a rebate of 0.0277% per day.
-This revolving credit facility is secured by all of the Company's assets and guaranteed by Chenlong Tan, the CEO and one of the Company's major shareholders and founders.
-Pursuant to the agreement, all purchases of accounts receivable are without recourse to the Company, and WFC assumes the risk of non-payment of the accounts receivable due to a customer's financial inability to pay the accounts receivable or the customer's insolvency but not the risk of non-payment of the accounts receivable for any other reason.
-The Company is obligated to collect the accounts receivables and to repurchase or pay back the amount drawn if the accounts receivable are not collected.
+The Restated RPA bore a discount rate of 3.055555%, subject to a rebate of 0.0277% per day.
+This revolving credit facility was secured by all of the Company's assets and guaranteed by Chenlong Tan, the CEO and one of the Company's major shareholders and founders.
+Pursuant to the terms of the agreement, all purchases of accounts receivable were without recourse to the Company, and WFC assumed the risk of non-payment of the accounts receivable due to a customer's financial inability to pay the accounts receivable or the customer's insolvency but not the risk of non-payment of the accounts receivable for any other reason.
+The Company was obligated to collect the accounts receivable were not collected.